ionic-team/ionic-training-decks/src/assets/data/markdown/auth-connect-angular/base.md

 ### Auth Guard

 The auth guard is intended to guard our route by disallowing navigation if we are not currently authenticated.
-Currently, it does nothing and just returns `true`, allowing us through.
+Currently, it does this by asking the vault service if a session is currently defined.
+Once we integrate Auth Connect, however, Auth Connect will become the source of truth as to whether or not a user currently has access.

+### Authentication Service

+This service provides us with basic HTTP login and logout functionality.
+In this tutorial, we will be changing this to use Auth Connect in order to implement an OIDC connection instead.

+### Vault Service

+This service stores information about the current session.
+This is the vault where our authentication token will be stored.
+Currently, however, it is just storing the data in memory.
+This service will come into play when we integrate Auth Connect with another product known as Identity Vault in order to facilitate securely storing our authentication tokens.

 ### HTTP Interceptors